 Distance from the stadium: 2 miles

-There’s a reason The Chimes was named the “Best Place to Bring Someone from Out of Town” by Thrillest Magazine.
+There’s a reason The Chimes was named the “Best Place to Bring Someone from Out of Town” by Thrillist Magazine.
 You’ll get a true taste of South Louisiana at this local favorite.
 Located by the Northgates of LSU’s campus, this place is worth a visit for the chargrilled oysters and any of the large selection of cold brews on tap.

 The Quick Bite: AM Mart